rvankoert/loghi-htr/README.md

 This will output various files into the `visualize_plots directory`:
 * A PDF sheet consisting of all made visualizations for the above call
 * Individual PNG and JPG files of these visualizations
-* A `sample_image_preds.csv` which consist of a character prediction table for each prediction timestep.
+* A `sample_image_preds.xslx` which consist of a character prediction table for each prediction timestep.
 The highest probability is the character that was chosen by the model

 Currently, the following visualizers are implemented:
 1. **visualize_timestep_predictions**: Takes the `sample_image` and simulates the model's prediction process for each time step, the top-3 most probable characters per timestep are displayed and the "cleaned" result is shown at the bottom.